Django in Milan & Rome ~ 1949-50 Sessions

 Django Reinhardt – guitar Stephane Grappelly – violin

 Italian Rhythm Section Gianni Safred – piano Carlo Pecori – bass Aurelio de Carolis – drums

-Rediscovered in the late 50s by a RCA Victor executive.
+Rediscovered in the late 50s by an RCA Victor Executive.
 Reuniting Django and Grappelly, the selections are a characteristically varied assortment.
-The standards are well-chosen: Charles Trenet’s “Beyond the Sea”; Fats Waller’s exuberant “Honeysuckle Rose”, and the perennials “After you’ve Gone”, “Lover Man”, and “I Saw Stars”.
-Several of the originals were written by Django and Grappely.
-“Minor Swing” was devised a few minutes before a 1937 recording session, later becoming a staple at the French Hot Club.
-“Bricktop” was also written in 1937; “Heavy Artillery”, composed in 1944, was one of Dajngo’s favorite tunes; “Djangology”, composed in 1935, was his first composition.
+The standards are well-chosen: Charles Trenet’s “Beyond the Sea”; Fats Waller’s exuberant “Honeysuckle Rose”, and the perennials “After You’ve Gone”, “Lover Man”, and “I Saw Stars”.
+Several of the originals were written by Django and Grappelly.
+“Minor Swing” was devised a few minutes before a 1937 Recording Session, later becoming a staple at the French Hot Club.
+“Bricktop” – after the famous Paris Club owner was also written in 1937; “Heavy Artillery”, composed in 1944, was one of Django’s favourite tunes; “Djangology”, composed in 1935, was his 1st Composition.
 Compelling versions of Trenet’s “Menilmontant” and “Où es-tu, mon Amour” (“Where are you, my Love?) are bonus track in this set, a striking and provocative survey of the playing of a mature, moving musician.